CentralValleyModeling/system-summary-report-tool/README.md

 Additional inputs will be supported to allow for individual variable tolerances and time series difference tolerances.

 # Developer Notes
-The source for the system-summary-report-tool can be linked to the wrims-engine build by adding the path the parent folder of the system-summary-report-tool to the `librarySourcesDir` variable in the `wrims-engine/gradle.properties` file.
+The source for the system-summary-report-tool can be linked to the wrims-engine build by adding the path to the parent folder of the system-summary-report-tool to the `librarySourcesDir` variable in the `wrims-engine/gradle.properties` file.

 ## Example gradle.properties entry